Deer Sausage Gravy Biscuits are so easy to make. Ground venison sausage is browned and flour and milk are added to create a delicious gravy.

 I thought I would never learn how to make homemade biscuits.
 I was scared of the dough.

-The first time I actually made biscuits, I could have thrown them against a brick wall and they would have broken the wall.
+The first time I made biscuits, I could have thrown them against a brick wall and they would have broken the wall.
 I overmixed that dough like a boss.

 So, for years, I stuck with cornbread or rolls.
 And every few months I would try to make mama’s biscuits.
 All I would end up with was a hot mess!